hanluOMH/openwallet-multipaz-developer-website/codelabs/Utopia Wholesale Codelab/Holder/0-Obtaining a credential.md

 The APP\_LINK\_SERVER is a critical component that enables OAuth callback handling through Android App Links.
 This section explains how it works and how to configure it properly.

 #### **5.1 What is APP\_LINK\_SERVER?**
+Defautly we are using Custom URL scheme rather than HTTP App Links.

 The APP\_LINK\_SERVER serves as the **OAuth callback endpoint** for your credential provisioning flow.
 It's the URL where the external browser redirects after the user completes OAuth authentication.